alexan1/alexan1.github.io/_posts/2019-7-2-esim google fi.md

 You can activate it outside of USA, but you should have American address, credit card and you'll get American phone number.

 First you need to subscribe to [Google Fi](https://fi.google.com) using your Google account.

+You have 3 option for your phone number:

+1. Transfer your American phone number if you have it
+2. Transfer your Google Voice number if you have one
+3. Get new number

+But then you should activate it.